emilyasterjones/emilyasterjones.github.io/_pages/research.md

 * [Video for lay audience explaining my research](https://apgianninifoundation.org/fellows/2022-fellows/)

 **Invited Talks**
+* April 2024: Dynamics of Hippocampal Inputs in Learning and Alzheimer’s Disease.
+Yale University Department of Neuroscience SYNAPSES seminar series in New Haven, CT.
 * December 2023: Dynamics of Hippocampal Inputs in Learning and Alzheimer’s Disease.
-Stony Brook University Department of Neurobiology and Behavior in Stony Brook, NY.
+Stony Brook University Department of Neurobiology and Behavior BRITE Seminar Series in Stony Brook, NY.
 * November 2023: Dynamics of Hippocampal Inputs in Learning and Alzheimer’s Disease.
 Georgetown University Department of Pharmacology and Physiology in Washington, DC.
 * July 2023: Dynamics of Entorhinal Reactivations over Learning.
 Inhibition in the CNS Gordon Research Conference in Les Diablerets, Switzerland.